zinggAI/zingg/docs/setup/workingWithDocker.md

 # Working with Zingg docker image
 Running Zingg in Docker container is straightforward.
 Run following commands to get into the container.
-Follow the [Step By Step guide](stepByStep.md) to run zingg commands inside the container.
 ```
 docker pull zingg/zingg:0.3.2
 docker run -it zingg/zingg:0.3.2 bash